biobakery/homebrew-biobakery/README.md

     17. bioBakery workflows
         * `` $ brew install biobakery_workflows ``
         * Install [Pandoc](http://pandoc.org/) (only required for the visualization workflows)
+        * Install LaTeX package with pdflatex, like TeXLive (only required for the visualization workflows)
 3. Test the individual installs
     1. Install biobakery_demos
         * `` $ brew install biobakery_demos ``